sssx-dev/sssx/ROADMAP.md

 ## Done

+- [x] copy files from public to the dist root
 - [x] [BUG] ssr side caches older version of componentns
 - [x] Invalidate ESM cache in `dev` mode
 - [x] [BUG] regeneration of replaced imports happens each time, do it only once